sumahiremath/buildtales/_payments/part-01.md

 ---
-title: "Part 1 — How Money Moves In And Out Of Your Bank Account?"
+title: "How Money Moves In And Out Of Your Bank Account?"
 part: 1
 summary: "The foundational mechanics of money movement through ACH - the $72 trillion network that powers payroll deposits and bill payments."
 layout: default